seelam-nandini/Melanoma-Skin-Cancer-Detection-using-Resnet50-CNN-Model/README.md

 If you would like to use this melanoma skin cancer detection using ResNet50 Model project, follow these steps to clone the repository and get it running on your local machine:

-Make sure to download the dataset from Kaggle : https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images/data?select=melanoma_cancer_dataset and place it in the appropriate directory as specified in the project documentation.
+Make sure to download the dataset from Kaggle : https://www.kaggle.com/datasets/hasnainjaved/melanoma-skin-cancer-dataset-of-10000-images/data?select=melanoma_cancer_dataset and place it in the appropriate directory.

 1. Open your terminal or command prompt.
 2. Install Dependencies: